BernardoDenkvitts/planfm-correctness/results/analysis/README.md

 - `baseline_summary.csv`: mean and standard deviation of the dumb baselines metrics.
 - `story_metrics.csv`: combined MLP and baseline rows.
 - `story_summary.csv`: combined aggregate summary.

-Intentionally no visualization was generated, but can be if necessary